 While chess is well known as an aid to early childhood education, recent research indicates cognitive benefits for the aged as well.
-Chess Wise will offer chess activity and programs to seniors homes and seniors community and recreation centres.
+Chess Wise will offer chess activity and programs for older adults in residential homes and community & recreation centres.

 If you or your organization would like to know more, please contact Chess Nova Scotia at email@example.com.
 If you are eager to get started, see Learn to Play.

 Pawn Waves: The Nova Scotia After-School Chess Program

 Pawn Waves is an after-school project for all schools in Nova Scotia (starting September 2022).
 Its interactive design will allow adults or seniors with no previous knowledge of chess to facilitate immediate chess learning & play.

 With chess, children learn courtesy, patience, and self-reliance as they concentrate, analyze, imagine, and decide.
 Chess is also universal.
 It accommodates the full diversity of cultural and individual difference.